tinymce/tinymce-docs/CONTRIBUTING.md

 ## Code snippets

 Code snippets should always be complete, executable code blocks starting with the `tinymce` object.
-We write code snippets by enclosing the example code within three opening and closing backticks.
-The first set of backticks is immediately followed by the code’s language, which helps correct syntax highlighting: typically, html, css, js (and sometimes php).
+We write code snippets using [source blocks](https://docs.asciidoctor.org/asciidoc/latest/verbatim/source-blocks/) which starts by specifying the `source` style and the code snippet language in square brackets to enable syntax highlighting.
+The language is typically html, css, js, or ts.

 Include any key values pairs and method options that are required to enable a user to test the snippet in a local HTML file.
 You do not need to include the `html` surrounding the `tinymce` object that would be required to make the snippet work.